devbzwlyukfkz5t/Perfect-Ubuntu-Guide/README.md

 [AirSim](https://github.com/Microsoft/AirSim) is a simulator for drones, cars and more, built on Unreal Engine (we now also have an experimental Unity release).
 It is open-source, cross platform, and supports hardware-in-loop with popular flight controllers such as PX4 for physically and visually realistic simulations.

-[F´ (F Prime)](https://github.com/nasa/fprime) is a component-driven framework that enables rapid development and deployment of spaceflight and other embedded software applications.
-Originally developed at the Jet Propulsion Laboratory, F´ has been successfully deployed on several space applications.
+[F′ (F Prime)](https://github.com/nasa/fprime) is a component-driven framework that enables rapid development and deployment of spaceflight and other embedded software applications.
+Originally developed at the Jet Propulsion Laboratory, F′ has been successfully deployed on several space applications.

 [The JPL Open Source Rover](https://github.com/nasa-jpl/open-source-rover) is an open source, build it yourself, scaled down version of the 6 wheel rover design that JPL uses to explore the surface of Mars.
 The Open Source Rover is designed almost entirely out of consumer off the shelf (COTS) parts.
 This project is intended to be a teaching and learning experience for those who want to get involved in mechanical engineering, software, electronics, or robotics.